GogiPuttar/adityanairswebsite.github.io/_posts/2023-03-30-JointTorqueOptimization.md

 tests, where a series-elastic hexapod robot carries payloads of varying weight, and show that our method results in lower overall torques and lower average individual actuator effort.
+This paper is co-authored by [Swasti Khurana](https://swastikh.github.io/){:target="_blank" rel="noopener"} and [Dr. Guillaume Sartoretti](https://www.sartoretti.science/){:target="_blank" rel="noopener"}.

 <br>

 ## Personal Motivation

+This paper is the condensed version of close to one year of continuous work at the National University of Singapore's [MARMot Lab](https://marmotlab.org/){:target="_blank" rel="noopener"}.
+When I began as a researcher at MARMot, [Dr. Guillaume Sartoretti](https://www.sartoretti.science/){:target="_blank" rel="noopener"} tasked me with solving the broad problem of "how to make a legged robot walk *better*".
+The cycle this put me on over the next few months, of understanding, failing, and learning (sometimes succeeding!), has been the most life changing experience of mine as a roboticist.
+This transformed me from a novice with a restlessness to leap into the great beyond of this field, to a seasoned roboticist able to ask the right questions and deliver robust solutions.
+I'm eternally grateful to Guillaume for his unwavering faith in me, and for all the friends I made along the way.

 <figure align = "center"><img src="https://github.com/GogiPuttar/adityanairswebsite.github.io/blob/main/assets/images/marmot.jpg?raw=true" width="70%"/>
 <figcaption><b><em>(Some of) the MARMot Family :)</em></b></figcaption>